alexandrainst/dronedemo/README.md

     .
-    ├── 1-usbcam-test             # Test that your camera is attached, and usable through Docker ├── 2-python-test             # Test that OpenCV is able to reach your camera, also through Docker ├── 3-tpu-test                # Test that OpenCV works, and the Edge TPU device works, also though Docker ├── LICENSE
+    ├── 1-usbcam-test             # Test that your camera is attached, and usable through Docker ├── 2-python-test             # Test that OpenCV is able to reach your camera, also through Docker ├── 3-cpu-test                # Test that OpenCV works, tensorflow works, also though Docker ├── 4-tpu-test                # Test that OpenCV works, and the Edge TPU device works, also though Docker ├── LICENSE
     └── README.md